Selecting the Right Nominee for your Health Insurance

 - Option to change nominee details if require: As a policyholder, you can appoint a new nominee if required by suitably informing your insurer.
 If the nominee dies before the policyholder, the benefits will go to the legal heirs of the policyholder.

-When buying a term insurance plan, there is an option to nominate a 'minor' - a person less than 18 years of age.
-For instance, if you are nominating your minor child, you should specify the details of the guardian alongside.
+When buying an insurance plan, there is an option to nominate a 'minor' - a person less than 18 years of age.
+If you are nominating your minor child, you should specify the details of the guardian or appointee alongside.
 However, your child legally cannot handle the claim amount until he or she becomes an adult.
 Thus, for mediclaim or health insurance plans, you should avoid nominating your minor child.

 The Insurance Regulatory and Development Authority of India (IRDAI), in an amendment to the Insurance Act 2015, mentioned a category called 'beneficial nominee'.
 This amendment clarifies the rights of a legal heir as a nominee of an insurance policy.
 That means, if a policyholder nominates any immediate family member in the health insurance plan, that member is regarded as a beneficial nominee and would receive the benefits of the policy.